msuru-coder-gamer/Calculator-in-HTML/README.md

 # Calculator in HTML
 This code is for a simple HTML calculator.
 Wanna see it in action?
-Then go here: https://msuru.000webhostapp.com/calculator/index.html (idk how to deploy websites with github)
+Then go here: https://msuru.000webhostapp.com/calculator/index.html

 WARNING: IF YOU ARE NOT A NERD, DO NOT READ THE REST OF THIS DOCUMENT.
 Seriously, just don't.